jacksonnorris/bc-readme-generator/readmeArea/README.md

 ## How to Contribute

-usage info here
+Usafe

 ## Tests

-contribution guidelines here
+Guidelines

 ## Questions

-If you have any questions, please feel free to contact me, test info here at [Jackson Norris](mailto:Jackson Norris) or go to my Github page at [jacksonnorr@gmail.com(jacksonnorr@gmail.com)].
+If you have any questions, please feel free to contact me, Test at [Jackson Norris](mailto:Jackson Norris) or go to my Github page at [jacksonnorr@gmail.com(jacksonnorr@gmail.com)].